• Skip to primary navigation

 You can stuff these tofu fajitas in vegan flour tortillas, which is our favorite way to serve them.
 For a gluten-free version, I like to use corn tortillas like this blue corn tortillas recipe.

-You can also serve them over rice or with a side of roasted potatoes.
+You can also serve them over fluffy coconut rice or with a side of air fryer smashed potatoes.
 Or perhaps, stuff them into lettuce leaves to make lettuce wraps.

 Storage